marioamz/PopCulture/README.md

 #### Step 5: Get a Website!

 On the command line, navigate to the popsite directory and run the following commands to create a fresh website.
 This will wipe out the existing database connected to the website and repopulate it with the data generated above.
+This process takes approximately 2.5 minutes.

 ```
 cd popsite